XPixelGroup/BasicSR/docs/DatasetPreparation.md

 ## Image Super-Resolution

-It is recommended to symlink the dataset root to `datasets`.
+It is recommended to symlink the dataset root to `datasets` with the command `ln -s xxx yyy`.
 If your folder structure is different, you may need to change the corresponding paths in config files.

 ### DIV2K